 Teaching Your Dog to be Alone

 It can be useful to teach your dog to spend some time occupying himself even when you are home.
 Having the velcro dog that never leaves your side can be nice, but it can also be distressing for them when you are not paying them attention when they want it constantly.
-Teaching your dog to stay on his bed, or crate training can be incredibly useful to teach independence.
+Teaching your dog obedience through crate training or staying on his bed can be incredibly useful.
 To begin, use a treat as a lure and place a treat on your dog’s bed.
 Keep throwing treats to your dog for staying on his bed.
 You should slowly be able to take some steps back, while rewarding your dog for staying there.

 Watch Your Dog for Signs If They Are Uncomfortable